cedvict/fastapi-keycloak-extended/README.md

  - Update call api GET (for users and groups) with param briefRepresentation as false.
 This allows to get the full representation of the object.
  - Update create_user and create_group
  - Function to refresh token
+ - Override user_login to take an account more details

 This exposes all fastapi_keycloak features under fastapi_keycloak_extended.